- How it Works

 In this context, it is worth contemplating a quote by Ralf Speth, automotive executive and current CEO of Jaguar Land Rover: “If you think good design is expensive, you should look at the cost of bad design.”

 Dr Crane also notes that if data science is to become the new de facto standard, then all scientists need to learn the basics of working in a digitally enabled way.
-This demand is being recognised by some institutions; UCL recently advertised for the role of Lecturer in Digital Process Engineering.
+This demand is being recognized by some institutions; UCL recently advertised for the role of Lecturer in Digital Process Engineering.

 Other industries, such as finance, have shifted away from a “this is how we’ve always done it” mindset… now it seems it’s only a matter of time for biopharma to make the leap too.